On a Conjecture on Uniform Group Drawings in the Coupon Collector Problem: Introduction

 Coupon subset collection is a generalization of the classical version.
-Instead of selecting a single coupon each time, a set of $s$ coupons (henceforward a \emph{package}) is selected, where $s$~is an arbitrary fixed integer between 1 and $n-1$.
+Instead of selecting a single coupon each time, a set of $s$ distinct coupons (henceforward a \emph{package}) is selected, where $s$~is an arbitrary fixed integer between 1 and $n-1$.
 We are interested in the distribution of the number of rounds needed to get all coupons.
-We allow the distribution on the collection of $\binom{n}{s}$ possible packages to be any distribution.
 This group-draw variant of the coupon collector problem has also found applications in biological systems.
 For example, Giannakis et al.~\cite{giannakis2022exchange} model the sharing of mitochondrial DNA in plant cells as a network-based coupon collection process, where encounters between mitochondria correspond to group draws of genetic elements.

-Schilling and Henze \cite{henze} obtained a result corresponding to the one obtained by Erd\H{o}s and R\'{e}nyi for this version of the problem.
-Let $W_{n,s,t}$ be the number of drawings needed in order to obtain a $t$-collection when each package consists of a set of $s$ coupons, such that all sets of size $s$ are equally likely.
-Then,